novacode-nl/deploy-odoo/README.md

 ## Branches recommendation

-It's strongly recommended to work with (Git) branches, to distinguish deployment stages (dev, staging, production).
+It's strongly recommended to work with (Git) branches, to distinguish deployment stages (development, staging, production).
-So you can isolate things like `deploy/config.cfg` settings and packages to install.
+So you can isolate settings and packages to install.

 Example branches: